 Explore's drillthrough functionality gives you a more in-depth view of your data by providing you with a table of attributes and metrics that relate to the data selected in the query.
-Drillthrough first filters data based on the values you select and then slices it by every attribute you have selected.
+Drillthrough first filters data based on the values you select and then slices it by each attribute you chose.

-Read this article to learn Drillthrough usage best practices.
+In this article, you'll learn about some best practices for using drillthrough.
 To find out more about other available query interactions, see Interacting with queries.

 This article contains the following sections:

 All attributes in the dataset are selected in drillthrough by default which might result in a table that is too big to be usable.
 To produce a more manageable table, deselect all drillthrough attributes in Chart configuration > Drillthrough and select only the elements you want to include.